cioportfolio/ed-sim-js/README.md

 - Rota reader to load historic records into a format to be used in a simulation

 - PARTIALLY DONE - Flexible simulation core using case, staff and facility profiles.
 See ed-sim-0.2.js

-    - Simjs provides a number of different scheduling approaches for "facilities".
-Processing in priority order is not currently supported but the basic simjs classes can be extended to support this.
+	- DONE Created a subclass of the simjs PQueue to use for priority queueing of patients based upon a user supplied ording function
+	- DONE Created an variant of the simjs Facility which use a priority queue and allows the number of servers to be varied during the simulation
+    - Patients only queue for a single thing (e.g. a doctor or an resus room) using simjs tools such as Facilities and Buffers.
+The base simjs classes can be extended to handle AND/OR combinations such as wait for one of a number of facilities to become free (OR logic) or wait for two of more Facility to be free at the same time (AND logic).
+Alternatively existing simjs Buffers, Stores, Events and Messages could be used together to achieve the same effect.

 ## Main components

-### ed-sim-0.2.js
+### scripts/ed-sim-0.2.js

 The main simulation function.
 This reads the configuration scripts, builds a model using the elements available in simjs including a simulated stream of patients. ed-sim.js was the first prototype but is not now used.

-### genCases.js
+### scripts/genCases.js

 A utility function which reads the case profile (structured in the same way as case.js) and generates a stream of events to simulate the arrival of patients.

-### getMovements.js
+### scripts/getMovements.js

 A utility functioin which reads the staff and rota profile (structured in the same way as service.js) and generates a stream of events to simulate the arrival and departure of staff according to the shift rota.

-### service.js
+### scripts/service.js

 A configuration script to define the emergency department that will be simulated.